Below, we have included important information about looking after yourself – both physically and mentally – while you are in the UK.

 If you are facing an emergency where you do not feel you can keep yourself safe, or someone else's life is at risk, you should call 999.
 Both mental and physical health emergencies can be handled this way.

-Sexual Health and family planning services are available at UEA Medical Centre and other services across Norwich.
+Sexual Health and family planning services are available at UEA Medical Services (UMS) and other services across Norwich.
 Services are free, confidential, and can be accessed for advice and information, as well as for treatment.
 You can access these services for:

 - Contraception (birth control)